-This governance structure is supported by a group of 3 researchers led by Pierre Lenders, CFM's Head of Sustainability.
-This team seeks to identify new ESG datasets and potential models, which are then passed along to CFM's broader Research group (58 headcount) for evaluation, testing and implementation.
+The bulk of the ESG related research efforts are carried out by 3 researchers, including Pierre Lenders, CFM's Head of Sustainability.
+This team seeks to identify new ESG datasets and potential models, which are then passed along to CFM's broader Research group (81headcount) for evaluation, testing and implementation.
 Pierre is an industry veteran with experience in fixed income and equity options market making, having held senior/C-level positions at JPMorgan Paris, Murex NA, and HDF Finance.
 Since 2013 his sole focus is on RI, as founder of Prius Partners (an ESG FinTech) then as CEO of TerreNeuve Capital, a sustainability-focused long-short equity manager.
 Pierre is a frequent media contributor and has been interviewed multiple times in specialized press to share his views.

-The Head of Sustainability has held two ad-hoc training sessions for employees.
-In addition, several internal teach-in sessions between Research and Investor Relations have taken place, including progress made in regard to development of sustainability strategies.
+The Head of Sustainability has held three ad-hoc training sessions for employees.
+In addition, several internal teach-in sessions between Research and Investor Relations have taken place, including on progress made in regard to development of sustainability strategies.
 A formal RI training course is now available to all employees.

-The 2022 budget for ESG-only datasets and research amounted to 3% of CFM's data expenses (note that CFM's sustainability-related investments also leverage other datasets that are not solely dedicated to ESG).
+The 2023 budget for ESG-only datasets and research amounted to 3% of CFM's data expenses (note that CFM's sustainability-related investments also leverage other datasets that are not solely dedicated to ESG).
 For a sustainability topic to be tradable, it must be measurable, its data must be available and meet certain quality standards and exhibit predictability power.
 It is not always possible to derive meaningful backtests from such analysis because of the lack of history in the datasets or because such factor may not have been deemed material in the past.
 There is therefore an element of discretion in the integration of sustainability predictors.
 CFM distinguishes between backward-looking predictors based on past data and forward-looking predictors that aim to predict sustainability features.
 Sustainability related data sources that have enabled us to construct our sustainability predictors comprise: